rog93/Caffe-MobileNetV2-ReLU6/README.md

 }
 ```
 # Experiments on ImageNet
-By replacing all ReLU layers with ReLU6 layers in farmingyard's MobileNetV2(https://github.com/farmingyard/caffe-mobilenet_v2) configuration, I got a Top-1 error of 28.208% on ImageNet-12 validation set.
+By using farmingyard's MobileNetV2(https://github.com/farmingyard/caffe-mobilenet_v2) configuration but replacing all ReLU layers with ReLU6 layers, I got a Top-1 error of 28.208% on ImageNet-12 validation set.